sodadata/docs/soda-cl/soda-cl-overview.md

 Soda AI SQL and Regex Assistants are enabled for *new* Soda Cloud accounts by default.
 If you do not wish to use them, navigate to **your avatar** > **Organization Settings**, then click to remove the check from the box for **Enable SQL and Regex Assistants Powered By Powered by OpenAI**.

 Existing Soda customers can review and accept the revised <a href="https://www.soda.io/terms-and-conditions" target="_blank">Terms & Conditions</a>, then <a href="https://go.soda.io/join-soda-ai-preview" target="_blank">request access</a>.

+The **Ask AI Assistant**, available for <a href="https://go.soda.io/join-soda-ai-preview" target="_blank">preview access upon request</a>, is powered, in part, by kapa.ai.
+While Soda collaborates with third parties to develop certain AI features, it's important to note that Soda does not disclose any primary data with our partners, such as data samples or data profiling details.
+We only share prompts and some schema information with OpenAI and kapa.ai to enhance the accuracy of the assistants.

 <br />